Holy Land Travel Orientation

 Tour Trip Itinerary

-If you don't have Internet service when you're away from your hotel, it would be wise to download the tour trip webpage so you can see the itinerary in case you are late and miss the tour bus.
+If you don't have Internet service when you're away from your hotel, it would be wise to download the tour trip webpage to see the itinerary in case you are late and miss the tour bus.

 Digital Maps of Daily Trip Itinerary

-On the website trip itinerary, you will see at the bottom of each day's itinerary a link to see a Google Map Directory of the route and sites we'll be seeing each day.
+On the website trip itinerary, you will see a link to a Google Map Directory of the route and sites we'll be seeing each day at the bottom of each day's itinerary.

 Internet Service While In Israel

-If you don't have Internet via your phone service, free Internet service is provided at each hotel where we will be staying.
-Also, the tour bus has free Internet service as well.
+If you don't have Internet access via your phone service, free Internet service is provided at each hotel where we will be staying.
+The tour bus also has free Internet service.

 Touring In Jerusalem

-This will be a little different than most places as we'll be on foot a lot.
-Be certain to stay with the group.
+This will be slightly different than most places as we'll be on foot often.
+Be sure to stay with the group.
 We will use bathrooms along the way as needed.
 Please don't wander off, or you might get separated from the group.

 Volunteers to Carry Our Tour Group Flag